Date last updated: 24 May 2021

 2. Personal Data

-The term “personal data” refers to all personally identifiable information voluntarily provided to us for the registration and administration of your membership.
+The term “personal data” refers to all personally identifiable information voluntarily provided to us for the registration and administration of your studentship falling under the MIA/ACCA Joint Examination Scheme (JES).
+The JES means the arrangement entered between the Institute and the Association of Chartered Certified Accountants (ACCA).

-For the purposes of the membership we typically collect the following categories of data: identification data, residence and nationality data, contact data, employment data, data related to educational and professional qualifications, data related to the accountancy/auditing warrant and data related to payments made to the MIA.
+For the purposes of the JES we typically collect the following categories of data: identification data, residence and nationality data, contact data, employment data, data related to educational and professional qualifications, data related to your studies and examinations and payment details.

-We only collect information, including personal data that we believe to be relevant and required for the MIA to carry out its functions and activities and to conduct its business as required by law and regulatory obligations.
+We only collect information, including personal data that we believe to be relevant and required for the MIA to carry out its functions and activities for the JES and to conduct its business as required by law and regulatory obligations.

 3. Third Party Data